Books, etc. by Brad Edwards

 Adjunct Professor, Duquesne University

-for us!
-I've particularly enjoyed using it for buzzing practice, sitting at
+resource for us!
+I've particularly enjoyed using it for buzzing

-etudes and "Fiddling Around" section very useful.
-As with your "Lip
+"Fiddling Around" section very useful.
+As with your "Lip Slurs" book,

-Slurs" book, you offer very useful yet concise playing tips.
-I'm finding
+you offer very useful yet concise playing tips.
+I'm finding myself

-myself using the "Simply Singing" and " Lip Slurs" on
+using the "Simply Singing" and " Lip Slurs" on a daily basis.

 Associate Principal Trombone

-for all those advanced and professional players that want to KEEP theirs!
+sound and for all those advanced and professional players that want to

 Principal Tubist, Baltimore Symphony Orchestra